Qiskit/qiskit-metapackage/docs/install.rst

   from qiskit import IBMQ IBMQ.save_account('MY_API_TOKEN')

-where ``MY_API_TOKEN`` should be replaced with your token.
+where ``MY_API_TOKEN`` should be replaced with your token, copied to your clipboard in the previous step.

 .. note::

   If you are an IBM Q Network member, you must specify more than just an API token by using the following commands.

 If you are a member of the IBM Q Network, you must pass an additional argument to ``IBMQ.save_account()``.
 The ``url`` argument can be found on your q-console